Magnetic susceptibility

 Magnetic susceptibility indicates whether a material is attracted into or repelled out of a magnetic field.
 Paramagnetic materials align with the applied field and are attracted to regions of greater magnetic field.
 Diamagnetic materials are anti-aligned and are pushed away, toward regions of lower magnetic fields.
 On top of the applied field, the magnetization of the material adds its own magnetic field, causing the field lines to concentrate in paramagnetism, or be excluded in diamagnetism.
 Quantitative measures of the magnetic susceptibility also provide insights into the structure of materials, providing insight into bonding and energy levels.
 Furthermore, it is widely used in geology for paleomagnetic studies and structural geology.

 The magnetizability of materials comes from the atomic-level magnetic properties of the particles of which they are made.
 Usually, this is dominated by the magnetic moments of electrons.
 Electrons are present in all materials, but without any external magnetic field, the magnetic moments of the electrons are usually either paired up or random so that the overall magnetism is zero (the exception to this usual case is ferromagnetism).
 The fundamental reasons why the magnetic moments of the electrons line up or do not are very complex and cannot be explained by classical physics.
 However, a useful simplification is to measure the magnetic susceptibility of a material and apply the macroscopic form of Maxwell's equations.
 This allows classical physics to make useful predictions while avoiding the underlying quantum mechanical details.

 Definition

 Volume susceptibility

 Magnetic susceptibility is a dimensionless proportionality constant that indicates the degree of magnetization of a material in response to an applied magnetic field.
-A related term is magnetizability, the proportion between magnetic moment and magnetic flux density.
+A related term is magnetizability, the proportion between magnetic moment and (vacuum) magnetic field.
 A closely related parameter is the permeability, which expresses the total magnetization of material and volume.

-The volume magnetic susceptibility, represented by the symbol χ_{v} (often simply χ, sometimes χ_{m} – magnetic, to distinguish from the electric susceptibility), is defined in the International System of Units – in other systems there may be additional constants – by the following relationship:
+The volume magnetic susceptibility, represented by the symbol χ_{v} (often simply χ, sometimes χ_{m} – magnetic, to distinguish from the electric susceptibility), is defined in the International System of Quantities, which underlies the SI – in other systems there may be additional constants – by the following relationship: